arduino/docs-content/content/arduino-cloud/01.getting-started/07.arduino-cloud-cli/arduino-cloud-cli.md

 difficulty: advanced
 description: 'Get started with the Arduino Cloud CLI, a tool for the automation and mass-deployment of devices.'
 tags:
+  - Arduino IoT Cloud
   - Arduino Cloud CLI
   - Automation
-  - Arduino PRO
+  - OTA
-author: 'Karl Söderby'
+author: 'Karl Söderby, Paolo Calao'
 ---

 ## Introduction